 - Select the wireless-enabled computer or device that you want to add to the network.
 The device should have software that will let it perform a site search to scan for available wireless networks in your area.
 You may have to click on something like Settings and then Wi-Fi.
-When the list of available wireless networks appears, typically you select Zoomxxxx where xxxx is 4 random alpha-numeric characters.
-Zoomxxxx is the SSID printed on the bottom label of your Cable Modem/Router.
+When the list of available wireless networks appears, click on Zoomxxxx-5G to connect to your Cable Modem/Router's 5 GHz network.
+If you do not see Zoomxxxx-5G then most likely your wireless adapter does not support the 5 GHz network, so click on Zoomxxxx.
+In both cases, xxxx are the last 4 digits of the CM MAC address.
+You can find Zoomxxxx printed on the label of your Cable Modem/Router.
 In the unlikely event that you changed the SSID from the default, select your new SSID. - 2 When prompted for the wireless password, enter your Pre-Shared Key (Security Key/Password) and click either Next, Connect or Join.
-Your Security Key/Password can be found on the bottom label of your Cable Modem/Router.
+Your Security Key/Password can be found on the label of your Cable Modem/Router.

-!qiT
+Tip!